Auto Innovation

 What Automakers Can Do, But Have Not:

-• Install auto-reverse mechanisms for all power windows.
+• Install auto-reverse feedback mechanisms for all power windows.
 Consumers are willing to pay this additional cost of $8-10 per Automobile Power Window in the price of the car.

 • Warn owners of vehicles about the dangers of power windows in the owners manual.